fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

       <li>Tiers: frequent access (Standard) and not frequent access (IA)</li>
       <li><u>EFS Infrequent Access</u> (EFS-IA) is a storage class that is cost-optimized for files not accessed and has lower cost than EFS standard.
 It is based on the last access.
 You can use a <a href="https://docs.aws.amazon.com/efs/latest/ug/lifecycle-management-efs.html">lifecycle policy</a> to move a file from EFS Standard to EFS-IA (e.g: AFTER_7_DAYS).</li>
       <li>Encryption at rest using KMS</li>
+      <li><a href="https://docs.aws.amazon.com/efs/latest/ug/efs-replication.html">Replication</a>: EFS can be used with AWS Backup for automated and centralized backup across AWS services, and supports replication to another region.
+All replication traffic stays on the AWS global backbone, and most changes are replicated within a minute, with an overall Recovery Point Objective (RPO) of 15 minutes for most file systems</li>
     </ul>
   </li>
   <li> <a href="https://aws.amazon.com/fsx/windows/">Amazon FSx</a>